djsutherland/np-divs/README.md

 Installation
 ------------

-To build:

     mkdir build; cd build
     cmake ..
     make
     make runtests # optional, requires HDF5
     make install

-This will install the "npdivs" command-line interface (run "npdivs -h" for help) as well as the shared library named e.g. libnp-divs.so (depending on platform) and header files.
-By default, these will be placed in /usr/local; to install to a different location, pass to the cmake command something like:
+This will install the `npdivs` command-line interface (run `npdivs -h` for help) as well as the shared library named e.g. `libnp-divs.so` (depending on platform) and header files.
+By default, these will be placed in `/usr/local`; to install to a different location, use something like:

     cmake .. -DCMAKE_INSTALL_PREFIX=$HOME